Sturmflut/sturmflut.github.io/_posts/2015-07-02-mediatek-details-soc-startup.markdown

 The Boot ROM supports the following commands:

-* `Start`: Tells the Boot ROM that there is an external host connected and keeps it from booting from flash.
+* `Start`: Signals that there is an external host connected and keeps the Boot ROM from booting from flash.

 * `Version`: Returns the security version of the Boot ROM, `0xFF` if it doesn't support security.

-* `Serial Link`: Performs some kind of authentication to verify that the tool used by the host is genuine.
+* `Serial Link`: Performs some kind of authentication to verify that the tool used by the host is "genuine".
 If the Boot ROM supports security, the availability of other commands is restricted until this command is completed.

 * `Write` and `32 Bit Write`: Write a single 16 or 32 bit value to a 32 bit memory address.